KSpenko/DSvisualizer/README.md

 ## Help

-By mindfull of the computational burden of many tracks, because solving NDE and visualizing the Poincare scatter plot can take quite some time.
+Be mindfull of the computational burden of many tracks, because solving NDE and visualizing the Poincare scatter plot can take quite some time.
+(Which is why I removed the example of the colinear Helium atom, you can check more about it on https://chaosbook.org/version15/chapters/helium-2p.pdf)

 ## Authors